- Bank transfers are no longer the best way to send money from Australia to the Philippines.

 NAB is slightly more expensive, charging $10 for online transfers, but there are no other hidden fees.

-No matter what bank you choose, all of them are more expensive than remittance services.
-Numerous financial institutions now allow you to send money to the Philippines from Australia for a fraction of the fee charged by your bank.
+No matter what bank you choose, they are more expensive than remittance services.
+However, numerous financial institutions now allow you to send money to the Philippines from Australia for a fraction of the fee charged by your bank.

 What to compare to get the best deal?